Basic Approach

 ENEOS has established and implemented its own safe operations management system (SOMS), which conforms to ISO standards, at all of its refineries and plants.

-JX Metals is moving ahead with the acquisition of ISO 450012 and JIS Q 451003 certification, and by March 2023, 13 domestic business sites had obtained certification.
-The remaining business sites, including those that have newly joined the JX Metals Group, plan to acquire certification in fiscal 2023 and beyond.
+JX Advanced Metals is moving ahead with the acquisition of ISO 450011 and JIS Q 451002 certification, and by March 2025, 13 domestic business sites had obtained certification.
+The remaining business sites, including those that have newly joined the JX Advanced Metals Group, plan to acquire certification in fiscal 2025 and beyond.

-3. 3JIS standard based on the international standard ISO 45001, with additional requirements particular to Japan.
+- 2JIS standard based on the international standard ISO 45001, with additional requirements particular to Japan

 Material Issues, Plans and Results